 Jaipur Itinerary Day One

-The best day one Jaipur itinerary would be to start with Darshan at Govind Devji Temple, followed by Hawa Mahal, Jantar Mantar, and City Palace.
+The best day one Jaipur itinerary would be to start with Darshan at Govind Devji Temple, followed by a heritage walk, Hawa Mahal, Jantar Mantar, and City Palace.
 All these places are within walking distance.
 Johari Bazaar and Bapu Bazaar are the most popular places to shop & are within a walking distance from Hawa Mahal.
 If you like to explore more places, you can add Galta Ji temple but you will need an extra 2-2.5 hours including the transit time.
 I don’t recommend visiting this temple after sunset as you won’t be able to experience its true beauty.